g4borg/scon/src/scon/logs/readme.rst

-from here, all lines contain some instance of a class, already telling us, which kind of log this is, by its class itself, however to update the rest of the log information, one has to at least call "unpack" once on the instance. having this finetuned in multiple steps however allows us to gain speed by ignoring unwanted information (as combat logs e.g. tend to be large) all other functionality is planend to be in the high level api .game
+from here, all lines contain some instance of a class, already telling us, which kind of log this is, by its class itself, however to update the rest of the log information, one has to at least call "unpack" once on the instance. having this finetuned in multiple steps however allows us to gain speed by ignoring unwanted information (as combat logs e.g. tend to be large) all other functionality is planned to be in the high level api .game

 e.g.::